yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

     appInsights.start();
     ```

-1. Repeat the process to add support to content-api
+5. Repeat the process to add support to content-api.

-1. Push the changes to your repository so that VSTS CI will build a new image
+6. Push the changes to your repository so that VSTS CI will build a new image.

-1. Visit your ACR to see the new images, and make a note of the tags assigned by VSTS
+7. Visit your ACR to see the new images, and make a note of the tags assigned by VSTS.

-1. From WSL on your local machine, request a rolling update using this kubectl command:
+8. From WSL on your local machine, request a rolling update using this kubectl command:

     ```bash
     kubectl set image deployment/web web=[LOGINSERVER]/content-web:[LATEST TAG]
     ```

-1. Next update the content-api application
+9. Next update the content-api application.

     ```bash
     kubectl set image deployment/api api=[LOGINSERVER]/content-api:[LATEST TAG]
     ```

-1. While the deployment is in progress, you can navigate to the web application and visit the stats page at /stats.html.
+10. While the deployment is in progress, you can navigate to the web application and visit the stats page at /stats.html.
 Refresh the page as the rolling update executes.
 Observe that the service is running normally and tasks continue to be load balanced.

 ### Task 5 Configure Kubernetes Ingress